prometheus/docs/content/docs/operating/storage.md

 Prometheus has a sophisticated local storage subsystem.
 For indexes, it uses [LevelDB](https://github.com/google/leveldb).
 For the bulk sample data, it has its own custom storage layer, which organizes sample data in chunks of constant size (1024 bytes payload).
+These chunks are then stored on disk in one file per time series.

 ## Memory usage